PLP-WebTechnologies/safaricom-hook-css-layouts-and-responsive-design-week-4-Kemuma001/README.md

 # Assignment: Responsive Web Design

-            ## Objective:
 Create a responsive webpage using modern CSS techniques, specifically Flexbox, Grid, and Media Queries.
 The goal is to ensure the webpage adapts gracefully to various screen sizes.

            ## Assignment Tasks